kangxue/LOGAN/README.md

 Upsampling:
 ```
 Hmm..
-I haven't got enough time to put this into the release version of the code.
+I haven't put this into the release version of the code.
 I will work on it as soon as I get time.
 ```
 Please note that all the quantitative evaluation results we provided in the paper were done with point clouds of size 2048, i.e., before upsampling.